-“We have over 350 member centres in private schools, educational trusts and charities, further education colleges and universities….
-All our members are accredited by the British Council under the Accreditation UK Scheme, which we run in partnership with the British Council.”
+“We have over 350 member centres in private schools, educational trusts and charities, further education colleges and universities.
+The British Council accredits all our members under the Accreditation UK Scheme, which we run in partnership with the British Council.”

 Independent Schools Inspectorate Reports (2012 – 2018)

-We were accredited by The Independent Schools Inspectorate (ISI) from 2012 until August 2018.
+The Independent Schools Inspectorate (ISI) accredited CIE from 2012 until August 2018.
 As we no longer sponsor students for more than 12 months, we decided not to continue with this accreditation.
-However, the most recent full (4-day) inspection by the Independent Schools Inspectorate was done in August 2016 with excellent results.
+However, the Independent Schools Inspectorate did the most recent full (4-day) inspection in August 2016 with excellent results.

 The College of International Education is already accredited by both the British Accreditation Council for Independent Further and Higher Education and the British Council for our English Language Courses.